carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 Oh dear.
 It looks like our linear regression fits okay for our subset of the penguin data, and a few additional samples, but there appears to be a cluster of points that are poorly predicted by our model.

-This is a classic Machine Learning scenario known as over-fitting.
-We have trained our model on a specific set of data that isn't representitive of all the data we wish to predict and our model has become too specific to solve our general problem.
+> ## This is a classic Machine Learning scenario known as over-fitting.
+> We have trained our model on a specific set of data, and our model has learnt to reproduce those specific answers at the expense of creating a more generally-applicable model.

-Remember: *Garbage in, Garbage out* and *correlation does not equal causation*.
-Just because almost every winner in the olympic games drank water, it doesn't mean that drinking heaps of water will make you an olympic winner.
+>
+> Over fitting is the ML equivalent of learning an exam papers mark scheme off by heart, rather than understanding and answering the questions.
+{: .callout}

+Perhaps our model is too simple?
+Perhaps our data is more complex than we thought?
+Perhaps our question/goal needs adjusting?
+Let's explore the penguin dataset in more depth in the next section!

 {% include links.md %}